 Virtually every skier owns little more than a pair of shell pants and a pair of long underwear.
-Very dedicated skiers may own something more specialized.
+Very dedicated skiers may have something more specialized.
 Maybe.
-But in general, we demand a great deal of our pants.
-Fortunately, the market is flooded with excellent leg protection, and our legs are resilient.
+But in general, we demand a lot of our pants.
+Fortunately, the market has excellent leg protection, and our legs are resilient.
 If our legs become a little cold, or wet, or hot, it's not the end of the world.
-Therefore, our pant selection can be a little more forgiving than our jacket selection.
+Therefore, our pant selection can be more forgiving than our jacket selection.

 Types of Ski Pants

 The most versatile pants are not insulated, as they allow you to customize your system depending on the temps.
-Uninsulated ski or snowboarding pants are divided into two different types of construction.
+Uninsulated ski or snowboarding pants come in two different types of construction.
 Both types join three sheets of material but are named for the number of these layers that are laminated together.

 "Three-layer construction" sandwiches a waterproof/breathable membrane between a burly face fabric and a lighter mesh or fleece lining textile.
 Pants constructed this way, like the Arc'teryx Sabre, Norrona Lofoten Pants, and Flylow Baker Bibs, feel durable and a bit stiff.
-They go on easy and vent well.
-They don't feel all that comfortable against bare skin, and therefore are best worn with long underwear.
+They go on smooth and vent well.
+They don't feel all that comfortable against the bare skin and therefore pair well with long underwear.

 In our testing, the most versatile and highest rated pants use "two-layer construction."
 The face fabric and waterproof membrane are laminated together, but the inner layer of fleece or mesh hangs free.
 The pants are softer and more flexible as a result.
 These pants, like our Best Buy Freedom Pants from The North Face and high-scoring Patagonia Powder Bowl, are more comfortable and slightly warmer than the previous style, especially when worn without long underwear.
 The Patagonia SnowShot Pants are also a two-layer construction.